corollari/neo-ideas/README.md

 ## Current
 - Create a proposal for NNS (NEO Name System)
-- Create a public testnet with reduced gas cost and a system to give out neo/gas (like in ETH).
+- Create a public testnet with reduced gas cost and a system to give out neo/gas.
-  - Name: metro station in shanghai (see https://ethereum.stackexchange.com/questions/29194/why-are-the-rinkeby-and-ropsten-testnets-named-after-swedish-locations)

 ## NEO Research